canonical/content-cache-k8s-operator/README.md

 For details on using Kubernetes with Juju [see here](https://juju.is/docs/kubernetes), and for details on using Juju with MicroK8s for easy local testing [see here](https://juju.is/docs/microk8s-cloud).

-To deploy this charm into a k8s model:
+To deploy this charm into a k8s model, with sample configuration set up to cache `archive.ubuntu.com`:

     juju deploy cs:~content-cache-charmers/content-cache-k8s --config site=archive.ubuntu.com --config backend=http://archive.ubuntu.com:80